Glendale man recalls moment bear jumps onto his car at Sequoia National Park

 Hawkins was on her way to Sequoia and Kings Canyon National Park when she had stopped in a long line of vehicles.

-That's when a bear sauntered over to the car right in front of hers, took a look at the trunk, and then clambered up on top of it.
+That's when the bear sauntered over to the car right in front of hers, took a look at the trunk, and then clambered up on top of it.

 Seconds later, it got spooked, jumped down and ran off.